VioraEarly Access

 How to enable dictation on your Mac

 Settings moved between macOS versions, so the click path depends on which one you're on.
-As of macOS Sonoma 14 and Sequoia 15, here it is.
+Apple's current Mac help path is:

 Done.
 The feature now works in any text field on your Mac.